Quezon City Black Bulls: Home venues

 The Quezon City franchise has played in three home venues thus far, all of them are on-campus venues.
 Their first home venue in the 2018 season was the Seed Dome at JCSGO Christian Academy.
 The other two, introduced in the 2018–19 season, were Ateneo de Manila University's Blue Eagle Gym and Trinity University of Asia's Henry Noble Gymnasium.

-After not being able to play at home in 2022 and 2023, the team will play at Amoranto Arena in the 2024 season.
-It will be the first venue that isn't on-campus.
+After not being able to play at home in 2022 and 2023, the team played at Amoranto Arena in the 2024 season.
+It was the first venue that wasn't on-campus.